 In these cases, the carrier can avoid maneuvering a large trailer into a tight space, which keeps the process smoother for everyone involved.

 Choosing between door-to-door car shipping and terminal-to-terminal car shipping ultimately comes down to a few practical priorities.
-Reviewing these factors before booking helps match the shipping method to the situation at hand.
-Key factors to weigh include:
+Reviewing these factors before booking helps match the shipping method to the situation at hand:

 Industry guidance from sources such as the American Trucking Associations generally supports the idea that direct-service logistics models reduce transit friction across the broader freight industry, a principle that applies just as clearly to personal vehicle shipping.